Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 """CLI-execution engine shared by every package manager.

-Two altitudes live here.
-The lower one runs *one* manager's CLI in one subprocess:
+Runs *one* manager's CLI in one subprocess: the

 :py:class:`meta_package_manager.manager.PackageManager` inherits) locates the binary